 Qualifying Conditions

 The health commissioner may add other conditions and was required to report on whether he recommended adding intractable pain by January 2016.
 Each recommended addition is submitted to the legislature before taking effect, and the legislature may overrule the recommendation.
-Intractable pain, PTSD, obstructive sleep apnea, autism, Alzheimer’s disease, and chronic pain were added through this process.
-The commissioner also recommended adding macular degeneration in 2019, but was overruled by the legislature.
+Several conditions, including chronic pain, intractable pain, and PTSD, were added through this process.
+The commissioner also recommended adding macular degeneration in 2019 but was overruled by the legislature.

 Healthcare Practitioners